CSDUMMI/Ideas/Stable-Coin.md

 but what if the mint's reserves are dry?

-Here I want to go back to the transfer function from earlier, with it's help I want to increase the total pool of coins.
+Here I want to go back to the transfer function from earlier, with it's help I want to increase and decreae the total pool of coins, if necessary.
 ```solidity
 // Exchange rate to another currency, that is desired to keep the token stable
 uint desired_value = 1;